#1. Belle Plaine: Malice, Mercy, Grief & Wrath (Roots)

 Fellow Saskatoon MC Filth the Enabler got his start with 2013 EP, “Rhymes Are Filthy, Beats Are Tantu,” which highlights his raw and grimy vocal style.
 Filth took a break from the hip-hop scene for a few years but has returned in this collaboration, new features, as well as hitting the stage again.

 “Emulator” features a cool combination of throwback introspective lyrics along with nostalgic pop culture references,mixed with ‘90s classic hip-hop beats and more modern trap-style production.
 Dayda’s rapid-fire flow and deeper lyrical writing style blends well with Filth’s more laidback and grimy style delivery.
+The project carries an underlying concept of retro sci-fi and video games while still remaining true to Dayda's inspirational mentality and Filth's ability to speak openly about struggle and addiction.
 Emulator is a great example of some of the killer hip-hop coming out of Saskatchewan.

 #10.
 Altars of Grief - Iris (Metal)